-- 8.6.1 No Listed Buildings will be directly affected by any development. - 8.6.2 There are ten Listed Buildings within a 3km study area surrounding the site, two of which are within 1km of the proposed turbine location.
-The topography between Mounton Chapel (LB6082) and the development area allows a potential line of site, although this is likely to be restricted by vegetation.
-The indirect (visual) impact will be Negligible.
-Castell Coch (LB6087) is situated in a small valley surrounded by high vegetation and therefore the indirect impact will be No Change. - 8.6.3 Due to distance and the local topography none of the remaining Listed Buildings are visible from the site, therefore there will be No Change.
+- 8.6.1 No Listed Buildings will be directly affected by any development. - 8.6.2 There are twelve Listed Buildings within a 3km study area surrounding the site, none of which are within 1km of the proposed development area.
+Due to distance and the local topography none of the Listed Buildings are visible from the site, therefore there will be No Change to any Listed Buildings.

-8.7 Non-designated Archaeological Sites
+8.7 Non-designated Heritage and Archaeological Sites